krvoje/ca-bibd-generator/README.md

 For instance to generate a Fano plane matrix, its complement, and a Steiner triplet of order 9:

     make
-    # To use a 2-opt improvement on each iteration
+    # For a completely random generation
     ./target/bibd_ca 7 3 1
     ./target/bibd_ca 7 4 2
     ./target/bibd_ca 9 3 1

-    # For a completely random generation
+    # To use a 1-opt improvement on each iteration
-    ./target/bibd_ca 7 3 1 0
+    ./target/bibd_ca 7 3 1 1
-    ./target/bibd_ca 7 4 2 0
+    ./target/bibd_ca 7 4 2 1
-    ./target/bibd_ca 9 3 1 0
+    ./target/bibd_ca 9 3 1 1